 Also of interest is that Oak Creek has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Oak Creek citizens is substantially higher than the typical US community, as 33.99% of adults in Oak Creek have at least a bachelor's degree.
+The overall education level of Oak Creek citizens is substantially higher than the typical US community, as 33.99% of adults in Oak Creek have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Oak Creek in 2018 was $38,846, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $155,384 for a family of four.
 However, Oak Creek contains both very wealthy and poor people as well.